 Moira Gemmill, V&A's Director of Projects, Design and Estate:

-'Collecting replicas of famous sculptures and monuments was a 19th-century phenomenon and the real challenge in refurbishing the Cast Courts is to bring them up to the standards of the 21st Century while retaining their Victorian charm.
-We want to restore and enhance the original architectural features of the Cast Courts and modernise the displays.'
+'Collecting replicas of famous sculptures and monuments was a 19th-century phenomenon and the real challenge in refurbishing this Cast Court is to bring it up to the standards of the 21st Century while retaining its Victorian charm.’

 Work is currently being carried out in Gallery 46b, which is now closed to the public.
 The Gallery will re-open in winter 2014.
 The works to Gallery 46b can be observed from the upper Gallery known as Gallery 111 (Gilbert Bayes Gallery).

 This development is part of FuturePlan